Taking it out of the box, a sweep of the wrist and the flame is lit with a swoosh.

 “I’m still anxious now, though.
 What I want is for the product to become a culture, part of daily life.
 For it to become common sense, that incense is meant to be struck like a match.
 I’d like to get to that point.”

 The development of products in collaboration with others for the first time led to a V-shaped recovery (a strong recovery) in business and the creation of new jobs. “hibi” accounts for more than 50% of the total production of Kobe Match.
 Whilst delivering fragrances to the world, “hibi” has become a beacon for the future of otherwise disappearing match factories.

 “Up until now, no matter where I went, all I heard was, ‘You can’t sell matches anymore.’”
 Mr. Sagayama chuckles.
 “Since the creation of ‘hibi’, the places I sell to have changed, the people I meet have changed, and I myself have changed.
 I used to have to wear a suit 90% of the time, but now I wear casual clothes 90% of the time.”
 He pauses, as if reflecting upon his journey.
 In the end, his biggest joy was with the increased excitement of his employees.

-Although “hibi”’s products are still in the midst of development, they have received high praise from various circles, including a strong response both in Japan and overseas.
+Although more products are still in the midst of development, “hibi” has already received high praise from various circles, including a strong response both in Japan and overseas.
 It was awarded the 2019 GOOD DESIGN AWARD, under the Good Focus Award [Design of Technique and Tradition].

 “I think people’s frontal lobes work better when such products are made.
 They can come up with all kinds of ideas.
 It’s been happening to me, too.”
 Mr. Sagayama says.
 He aims to use the experience he has gained to somehow help other companies in the traditional industry who are facing similar difficulties.
 As traditional industries struggle with operations and lack future successors, one cannot help but hope that collaboration and innovation between industries, in the same vein as “hibi”, will grow across the country.